vmware-archive/pop/doc/source/topics/conf_integrate.rst

 Multiple Projects
 -----------------

-If multiple projects are used the the first argument is a list of projects.
+If multiple projects are used the first argument is a list of projects.
 The `CLI_CONFIG` will only be taken from one project.
 So when using multiple projects the `cli` option can be passed to specify which project to pull the CLI_CONFIG from: